odds & ends·

 5 min read

-Our mission here at THINX Inc. (which includes our sister brands THINX (BTWN) and Icon) is to empower *every body* through innovative solutions and social change — starting with how our undies are created.
+Our mission here at THINX Inc. (which includes our sister brands Thinx Teens and Thinx for All Leaks) is to empower *every body* through innovative solutions and social change — starting with how our undies are created.

 It’s important to us that all our products are crafted carefully and consciously, and we know that’s important to you, too!

 To create THINX, we’re proud to partner with MAS, an award-winning, family-owned apparel manufacturing group headquartered in Sri Lanka.
 Their team is committed to creating an ethical, sustainable working environment and prioritizes three key pillars: female leadership, employee well-being, and environmental sustainability.

 Check out this video to see where your THINX are made, and the *incredible* people who make them.